lrq3000/pyugt/README.md

 ## How to install & update

 1. First, install Tesseract v5, installers are provided by [UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki).
-Make sure to install the additional languages you want to translate from (eg, Japanese).
+Make sure to install the additional languages you want to translate from (eg, Japanese, there is support for both horizontal and vertical Kanji).

 2. Then install pyugt: